AxtMueller/Windows-Kernel-Explorer/README.md

 6. Driver source code: Entire driver source code of WKE.

 # [Revision History](/binaries/README.md#all-revision-history)
-### Current Version: 20190326
+### Current Version: 20190329
-Bug fix: UI fine-tuning.
+Bug fix: file operation failure in FAT32 partition.
-Bug fix: Repackage the binaries with the latest data file.
+New feature: export all text in the list view to a file.
 ### Revoked Versions: 00000000
 These versions have serious security issues and should not be used anymore.